eternaltyro/bank-security-india/docs/en/index.rst

 The best way to use unique, hard-to-guess, hard-to-bruteforce passwords is to use a Password Manager like KeePassX.
 Don't take it from me, take it from the security experts [#pwdmgr]_

+**Multi-Factor Authentication**

+Authentication is proving your identity to the bank website so that you are allowed access to your accont.
+You have to be able to prove you are indeed who you claim you are.
+One way to do that is to use a username and a password that you and ONLY YOU know.
+Other ways of authentication exist, like using something that you have (like a registered phone), something that you are (fingerprint, etc).
+You could significantly increase the security during authentication by using multiple modes of authentication one after the other.
+You might, for instance be required to know a password AND input a 6 digit code that was sent to your registered phone.
+This is multi-factor authentication.
+It increases security because theer's a reduced chance that you accidentally revealed your password AND let your phone be stolen by the same person at the same time.

+Some common ways of authentication are:

+* Username / Password
+* App on Smartphone based authentication
+* SMS based one-time-password (OTP)
+* Time / HMAC based OTP (HOTP or TOTP)
+* Universal 2-Factor authentication hardware token (recent technology, highest security and sadly, zero adoption in Indian banks)

+Fortunately, most banks mandate the use of one-time-passwords, albeit mostly through SMS (frustratingly).
+I wish and hope that banks give users the option of using generated HMAC/Time OTPs and U2F.

 **Snake Oil**

 Okay, not quite.
 But still..
 There are some weird practices that maybe bring a false sense of security with users.
 Here are a few: